-Under the dynamic leadership of Library Director, Mel Duffill-Jeffs, Bromley House Library was looking for an update to their website to reflect their unique character and charm.
-They commissioned me as a commercial website photographer to capture images that would illustrate their brand.
+Under the dynamic leadership of Library Director, Mel Duffill-Jeffs, Bromley House Library was looking for an update to its website to reflect its unique character and charm.
+They commissioned me as a corporate photographer to capture images that would illustrate their brand for the website.

 While predominantly visual, your brand is a form of communication that should complement and reinforce your core values.
 It should speak to the audience that you want to attract and enable your viewers to make an authentic connection with you.